During cold weather, it’s important to keep yourself and the people around you – warm, safe and well.

 - Look out for other people – Look out for friends and family who may be vulnerable to the cold.
 Ensure they have access to warm food and drinks and are managing to heat their homes adequately.

-- Keep warm – Try to maintain indoor temperatures to at least 18°C. Particularly if you are not mobile, have long term illness or are 65 or over.
+- Keep warm – Try to maintain indoor temperatures to at least 18°C. Particularly if you are not mobile, have a long term illness or are 65 or over.
+Dress warmly, eat warm food, take warm drinks regularly and keep active.

 - Benefits – Seek entitlements and benefits such as Winter Fuel Payments and Cold Weather Payments if you are eligible.
-In Telford, eligible households can reduce their energy costs and implement free-of-charge measures, such as fitting energy-saving LED bulbs or heat reflectors.
-If you haven’t got a central heating system, you could also be referred for one for free through LEAP, check if you are eligible.
+If you haven’t got a central heating system, you could also be referred for one for free through the Local Energy Advice Partnership (LEAP), so check if you are eligible.
+The LEAP can also help eligible households to reduce their energy costs and implement free-of-charge measures, such as fitting energy-saving LED bulbs or heat reflectors.

 - Flu jab – Flu can be horrible for young children, the elderly and the vulnerable.
 Make sure you get vaccinated if you are in an at risk group.